OpenLocalizationTestOrg/cpp-docs.handoff/ol-xliffcache/OpenLocalizationTestOrg/cpp-docs.pt-br/master/f4fe9ab03bd1ac8da7a2ccca951ca6c225bc0236.md

 ---
-title: "Property Sheets and Property Pages in MFC | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016"
+title: Property Sheets and Property Pages in MFC | Microsoft Docs ms.custom: ms.date: 11/04/2016 ms.reviewer:
-ms.reviewer: ""
-ms.suite: ""
+ms.suite:
 ms.technology:
-  - "devlang-cpp"
+- devlang-cpp
-ms.tgt_pltfrm: ""
+ms.tgt_pltfrm:
-ms.topic: "article"
+ms.topic: article
 dev_langs:
-  - "C++"
+- C++
 helpviewer_keywords:
-  - "property pages, MFC"
+- property pages, MFC
-  - "controls [MFC], property sheets"
+- controls [MFC], property sheets
-  - "property sheets, MFC"
+- property sheets, MFC
-  - "tab dialog boxes"
+- tab dialog boxes
 ms.assetid: e1bede2b-0285-4b88-a052-0f8a372807a2
 caps.latest.revision: 13
-author: "mikeblome"
+author: mikeblome
-ms.author: "mblome"
+ms.author: mblome
-manager: "ghogen"
+manager: ghogen
 translation.priority.ht:
-  - "cs-cz"
+- cs-cz
-  - "de-de"
+- de-de
-  - "es-es"
+- es-es
-  - "fr-fr"
+- fr-fr
-  - "it-it"
+- it-it
-  - "ja-jp"
+- ja-jp
-  - "ko-kr"
+- ko-kr
-  - "pl-pl"
+- pl-pl
-  - "pt-br"
+- pt-br
-  - "ru-ru"
+- ru-ru
-  - "tr-tr"
+- tr-tr
-  - "zh-cn"
+- zh-cn
-  - "zh-tw"
+- zh-tw
+translationtype: Human Translation
+ms.sourcegitcommit: 3168772cbb7e8127523bc2fc2da5cc9b4f59beb8
+ms.openlocfilehash: f4fe9ab03bd1ac8da7a2ccca951ca6c225bc0236

 ---
 # Property Sheets and Property Pages in MFC
 A property sheet, also known as a tab dialog box, is a dialog box that contains property pages.
 Each property page is based on a dialog template resource and contains controls.
 It is enclosed on a page with a tab on top.
 The tab names the page and indicates its purpose.
 Users click a tab in the property sheet to select a set of controls.